epfllibrary/latex-course/_episodes/07-Maths.md

 Writing text in math mode can be tricky as math mode removes the spacing between words:

 {% latex filename=07-maths-03 minimal=true %}

-The mathematical formatting does not suit plan text:
+The mathematical formatting does not suit plain text:
 \begin{equation}
-	This is plan text in math mode.
+	This is plain text in math mode.
 \end{equation}
 You have to switch back to text mode inside the math environment:
 \begin{equation}